 - It is estimated that approximately 1 in 8 Australians have genital herpes.

 - Around 85% of people in Australia carry herpes simplex virus type 1 (HSV-1).

 - About 20% of the population in Australia carries herpes simplex virus type 2 (HSV-2).

-It’s worth noting that HSV-1 is often associated with oral herpes (cold sores) but can also cause genital herpes through oral-genital contact.
-HSV-2 is primarily associated with genital herpes.
+HSV-1 often causes oral herpes (cold sores) but can also transmit genital herpes through oral-genital contact.
+HSV-2 mainly causes genital herpes.